HackYourFuture-CPH/program/courses/foundation/team-processes-intro/week1/session-plan.md

 Think of Agile like the philosophy of healthy eating, and Scrum is a specific diet plan to achieve it.

-Scrum is defined by some principles, specific roles, specific meetings and "artifcats".
-We will only go over the basics here, for what you'll need to udnerstand to run your own first project.
+Scrum is defined by some principles, specific roles, specific meetings and "artifacts".
+We will only go over the basics here, for what you'll need to understand to run your own first project.

 ### The Sprint